paritoshsinghrahar/paritoshsinghrahar/README.md

 [<img align="left" alt="Paritosh | Gmail" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/github.svg" />](https://github.com/paritoshsinghrahar)
 ![visitors](https://visitor-badge.laobi.icu/badge?page_id=paritoshsinghrahar.paritoshsinghrahar)

-I am [Paritosh Singh](paritoshsinghrahar.github.io), pursuing my Bachelors in ***Computer Science and Engineering*** at [CCET, Chandigarh](http://www.ccet.ac.in/).
+[Paritosh Singh](paritoshsinghrahar.github.io) is an undergraduate who is pursuing his Bachelors in ***Computer Science and Engineering*** at [CCET, Chandigarh](http://www.ccet.ac.in/).
-Currently, I am the **Vice-Chairperson** 🙍🏽‍♂‍ of **CCET ACM Student Chapter** affiliated to the ACM (Association of Computing and Machinery).
+Currently, He is the **Vice-Chairperson** 🙍🏽‍♂‍ of **CCET ACM Student Chapter** affiliated to the ACM (Association of Computing and Machinery).

 <br />

-- I am a Competitive Programmer🙌 and Data Science Enthusiast📈.
+- He is a Competitive Programmer🙌 and Data Science Enthusiast📈.
-- My research interests lie in leveraging Machine Learning and Deep Learning in intersecting fields of 💻 computer science.
+- His research interests lie in leveraging Machine Learning and Deep Learning in intersecting fields of 💻 computer science.
-- I am deeply passionate about coding and an advocate of collaborative :octocat:  Open Source Programming.
+- He is deeply passionate about coding and an advocate of collaborative :octocat:  Open Source Programming.
-- Additionally, I mostly focus on 📋 Backend development in developer roles.
+- Additionally, He mostly focuses on 📋 Backend development in developer roles.

-**I am seeking a 6-month internship required for the fulfillment of my degree, starting in January 2021. 📝[Resume](https://drive.google.com/file/d/18D7w77cQHc4aTC7M1kGG3qortDr6_Iyi/view?usp=sharing)**
+**He is seeking a 6-month internship required for the fulfillment of the degree, starting in January 2021. 📝[Resume](https://drive.google.com/file/d/18D7w77cQHc4aTC7M1kGG3qortDr6_Iyi/view?usp=sharing)**

-#### Currently, I am:
+#### Currently, He is:

 👉 **AnitaB.org** | Mentor, ***Open Source Hack***; 3 months, 2020